fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ### Fri 10/23
 - David Berreby, [The Obesity Era](https://aeon.co/essays/blaming-individuals-for-obesity-may-be-altogether-wrong), *Aeon* (June 2013).

-You probably noticed that this article is referenced in the Philpott article from Wednesday, so you might think it's really making the same point---but no!
+You probably noticed that this article is referenced in the Philpott article from Wednesday, so you might think it's really making the same point---but NO!
 The main reason I think this article is so useful in the context of this course is that no matter what you think of Wednesday's readings, this one kind of dumps them on their heads.
 It just gives you a new way of thinking about science, health, knowledge, the world---everything.
 Good writing does that.
 Enjoy.

 Notice that the point of the article is to get us to rethink one of our assumptions about the basic thermodynamic approach to calories that has been at the heart of American thinking about the calorie since Atwater, through Peters, Davis, and so on.
-So not only is the author making a scientific argument, but also a historical one---in the sense of challenging a belief deeply engrained in our culture that takes on a level of "truth" because it's been around so long.
+So not only is the author making a scientific argument, but also a cultural / historical one---in the sense of challenging a belief so deeply engrained in our culture that takes on a level of "truth" because it's been around so long.
 How much "science" does it take to override "history"?

 {% include alert.html class='danger' title='Weekly reflection' text="
 Show me you've done the readings for this week by addressing the following: What is the role of nutrition science and research in understanding obesity?
 What are some of the main problems and challenges?
 As always, USE THE READINGS to answer the question.
 This is going to be a larger factor in evaluations going forward.